Bread, Love, and Cha-Cha-Cha :: The Blog of Carolyn Belefski

 If you enjoy Curls Studio products, please donate to keep us motivated and in action!
 We travel locally in DC, MD, and VA... but also need your support to pay for printing costs and travel expenses for events like New York Comic Con.
 Your help is needed and appreciated.
 You never know what could come your way if you donate to Curls Studio.

-Curls Studio, founded by artist Carolyn Belefski, creates and self-publishes original comics, designs and illustrations.
-Carolyn writes and draws the comic strip Curls, about a gal who hangs out with adorable animals and a piece of toast.
-She also collaborates with writer Joe Carabeo on the comic books Kid Roxy, Black Magic Tales and The Legettes.
+Carolyn Belefski creates and publishes original comics and illustrations.
+Carolyn writes and draws the comic strip Curls.
+She also collaborates with writer Joe Carabeo on the comic books Kid Roxy, Black Magic Tales, and The Legettes.